US classroom gunfight officer a 'hero'

 - America's gun culture in 10 charts

-Sheriff Trochesset said the officers isolated the suspect to one classroom as other officers arrived to help evacuate students from the school south-east of Houston.
+Sheriff Trochesset said the officers isolated the suspect to one classroom as other officers arrived to help evacuate students from the school, which is south-east of Houston.

 Within about half an hour the suspect, who was armed with a revolver and shotgun taken from his father, turned himself in to police.

-The sheriff said his own granddaughter was hiding in a classroom "only three doors down" from the classroom where the bloodbath unfolded.
+The sheriff said his own granddaughter was hiding in a classroom "only three doors down" from the scene of the bloodbath.

 Officers fired "minimal" shots at the gunman as they tried to persuade him to surrender, the sheriff said, adding it was too early to determine if any students had been hit by police gunfire.